-The Trauma-Focused Therapy Program is a specialized psychotherapy service that aims to help patients overcome the impacts of childhood and adult trauma.
-It follows a stage-based, stepped-care model, using primarily group therapy.
-In order to safely engage in this type of therapy, patients need some degree of stability in their present lives.
+The Trauma-Focused Therapy Program is a specialized psychotherapy program to help people overcome the impacts of childhood and adult trauma.

 - Promote recovery from PTSD and complex PTSD symptoms